nerzh/wood_shop/README.md

 # WoodShop
-Short description and motivation.
+Engine without best practices.

 ## Usage
-How to use my plugin.
+How to use my plugin - NOHOW !

 ## Installation
 Add this line to your application's Gemfile: